The Great Confession

 She walked with purposeful determination for two miles through countryside that suddenly seemed full of hidden significance.
 Every tree could be a checkpoint, every bird a messenger, every cloud formation a coded signal about her next move.

-9:00 AM Monday morning: She dressed in total black like she was attending her own funeral, laptop bag packed with what she was certain was earth-shattering evidence.
-She expected The Sheriff—the seasoned professional who would immediately recognize the significance of her revelations.
+Monday morning at 9:00 AM, she dressed in total black like she was attending her own funeral, laptop bag packed with what she was certain was earth-shattering evidence.
+She expected The Sheriff, the seasoned professional who would immediately recognize the significance of her revelations.

 Instead, she was greeted by a small man with massive glasses that made him look like a scholarly owl who had been assigned desk duty by mistake.